Conditions of Enrollment

 The following behaviors are not permitted at Gold Arrow Camp and will result in disciplinary action (up to being immediately dismissed from camp without any tuition refund):

-- Teasing, taunting, threatening or discriminating comments, or harassment or hazing of any kind.
+- Teasing, taunting, social aggression, threatening or discriminating comments, or harassment or hazing of any kind towards any member of the camp community, including when camper is not at camp.

 - Violence of any kind.